kasper573/yas/README.md

 The following scripts are available in the root of the repository and will run the same script in each package.

 - `dev` Starts any and all tools required during development in watch mode (i.e. a development webserver, or code generators, etc.).
 If applicable, should display URL to app in terminal.
-- `build` Builds the app or package for production
+- `build` Builds the app or package
 - `test` Runs the test runner in headless mode, once.
 - `test:watch` Starts the test runner in watch mode